krutagna31/employees-directory/README.md

 # Employees Directory

-A project which fetches data using tanstack query to fetch data and mantine ui to display it
+A project which fetches data using TanStack Query and displays it using Mantine UI.

 ## Installation Guide

 ### Clone the Repository